MerijnHendriks/nagisa/Docs/ARCHITECTURE.md

 </ItemGroup>
 ```

-If you need support for even older versions of .NET Framework, consider NUnit.
+If you need support for even older versions of .NET Framework, consider
+migrating the tests to NUnit.